-Every year the number of traditions that my son institutes seems to grow exponentially.
-It’s tough to keep up with all the things he wants to do each year to signify and celebrate the coming Halloween holiday.
+This list was initially started to keep track of all the traditions my son wanted to do each year for Halloween.
 For him it’s not just the one day of trick or treating, rather it’s the build up that is the most fun.
 Decorating the front yard, visiting the 99 cent store for more cheesy, scary decorations and of course attending as many Halloween themed events as he can muster!

 To make sure you are getting the most out of the season, here is our current list of all the things you can (and according to my 9 year old *must*) do.

-Mickey’s Halloween Party at Disneyland, the 2019 reinvention is called the Oogie Boogie Bash and will be held at California Adventure.
+Formerly known as Mickey’s Halloween Party at Disneyland, the 2019 reinvention is called the Oogie Boogie Bash and will be held at California Adventure.
 A few years ago, we happened to be at Disneyland on one of the Halloween party days, which meant we were kicked out at 7pm.
 This gave us a quick glimpse of how awesome it is, with dreams to go!
 Even if you are annual passport holders, you will still have to purchase an additional ticket, which sort of stinks to be honest.
-This year, the special halloween party days will be held on Wednesday and Friday’s which makes it a bit easier (and cheaper) to get a ticket.
+This year, the special halloween party days will be held on select Sunday, Tuesday and Thursday evenings.

 The deal.. you arrive in costume if you wish to a park that is closed to everyone except party goers.
 This means you have almost no lines for popular rides, and can breeze through things.
 The lines are for the trick or treat stations instead.
 The trick or treating stations are nothing special to be honest.
 There are no special edition Disney items, but the littles don’t care.
 Our goal is to focus on the rides, catching the trick or treat stations along the way.